tax year end on clock

 Make use of your pension allowance

-The general advice is that a taxpayer can pay up to £40,000 into their pension each year.
-You can also carry forward any annual allowance you didn’t use up from any of the previous three years.
+The 2023-24 tax year sees a return to a higher annual pension allowance, with taxpayers able to pay up to £60,000 into their pension each year.
+You can also utilise any annual amounts you didn’t use up from the previous three years, which would have been up to £40,000 per year for those years.

 Pay into your spouse’s or child’s pension